aschmidt75/haproxy-docker-config/README.md

 See if servers are balanced
 ```
-# ./haproxy-docker-config.rb -l dockerha-app1 -c -v
+# ./haproxy-docker-config.rb -l dockerha-app1 -c
 caee75cbf7b5            balanced
 597215a9450b            balanced
 a32198606724            balanced
 ```

-See if servers are not balanced
+See what servers are not balanced (the 4th one)
 ```
 # ./haproxy-docker-config.rb -l dockerha-app1 -c f2cc6e975169
 f2cc6e975169            not_balanced